cloudflare/lua-resty-json/README.md

 ```
 Performance
 -----------

 As of I write this README.md, I compare this work against cjson using
 few real-world json strings.
 For string-array intensive jsons.
 Our decoder
 is normally 30% - 50% ahead of cjson.
 While for the hash-table intensive
 input, we are only 10-30% better.
+The performance is measured with luajit
+2.1.

 TODO
 ----